dreisicht/renderrob/Readme.md

 ## Support

 If you like the product and would like to support me, consider buying it on [Gumroad](https://gum.co/JXBgO) or [Blendermarket](https://blendermarket.com).
 Thanks a lot!

+Render Rob is developed by the biggest effort possible, and every effort has beend made that no harm should happen to you computer and files.
+Still Render Rob ist no responsible for any harm and lost images.
+By downloading this product you consent this.